The Impact of Heterogeneity and Geometry on the Proof Complexity of Random Satisfiability: Core Arguments

 To explain the core idea of our proof, consider the following simplified geometric model.
 Map $n$ variables and $m$ clauses to distinct points in the 2-dimensional Euclidean plane (randomly or deterministically).
 Build the SAT instance by including in each clause $c$ the $k$ variables with the smallest geometric distance to $c$.
 Now consider the order-$k$ Voronoi diagram defined by the positions of the $n$ variables.
 As a clause $c$ contains the $k$ closest variables, the $k$ variables contained in $c$ are exactly the $k$ variables defining the Voronoi region of $c$'s position.
 Independent of the positions of the $n$ variables, there are only at most $2k\,(n - k)$ regions in the order-$k$ Voronoi diagram~\cite{bck-choavd-15}.
 Thus, if we have at least $2^k 2k\,(n - k)$ clauses, then, by the pigeonhole principle, at least one Voronoi region contains $2^k$ clauses.
 As $k$ is considered to be a constant, this number of clauses is linear in $n$, i.e., we still have constant density.
 Moreover, as repeating the same clause (with the same variable negations) is avoided whenever possible, there is a set of $k$ variables that has a clause for every combination of literals.
 Thus, we have an unsatisfiable subformula of constant size $2^k$, which implies low proof complexity.

 This result can be varied and strengthened in multiple ways, e.g., by allowing weighted variables, a higher dimensional ground space, or by softening the requirement that every clause contains the $k$ closest variables (model with higher temperature).
+In the following, we briefly discuss how these generalizations can be achieved.

-\paragraph{Abstract Geometric Spaces.}
+\subsubsection{Abstract Geometric Spaces}

 The result by~\citet{bck-choavd-15} on the complexity of order-$k$ Voronoi diagrams is very general in the sense that it holds for abstract Voronoi diagrams.
 Roughly speaking, abstract Voronoi diagrams are based on separating curves between pairs of points that take the role of perpendicular bisectors.
 In this way, one can abstract from the specific geometric ground space.
 Whether a point $\pnt{p}$ is closer to site $\pnt{s}_1$ or to site $\pnt{s}_2$ is no longer determined by comparing distances $\dist{\pnt{s}_1}{\pnt{p}}$ and $\dist{\pnt{s}_2}{\pnt{p}}$ but by the curve separating $\pnt{s}_1$ from $\pnt{s}_2$.
 For this to work, the separating curves have to satisfy a handful of basic axioms.
 These are for example satisfied by perpendicular bisectors in the Euclidean or the hyperbolic plane.
 Thus, the above argumentation for low proof complexity directly carries over to the hyperbolic plane, or more generally, to any abstract geometric space satisfying the axioms.